By Knexio · Updated May 2026

 Classic mathematical puzzle — move all disks to tower C!

 The Tower of Hanoi is a classic mathematical puzzle invented by French mathematician Édouard Lucas in 1883.
 It consists of three rods and a number of disks of different sizes which can slide onto any rod.
+The goal is to move the entire stack from tower A to tower C, moving only one disk at a time and never placing a larger disk on a smaller one.
+The puzzle is used to teach recursion in computer science courses worldwide.
+If you moved one disk per second, 64 disks would take roughly 585 billion years to complete.

 Click a tower to select it (it highlights in blue).
 Then click the destination tower to move the top disk there.
 Click the same tower again to deselect.